gangz/Tetris/IoP_Tetris.md

     It drived a new class Cell, and make the Shape been implemented as a list And, now the drawCell in GUI can be beautiful. check it!

+15. Make GUI display a bar. succeed.

+16. Now the bar should can be moved down in case of a tick(); But, TO MOVE A SHAPE SEEMS STRANGE.
+    (add a value to every cell is not good.
+Also, transform of a shape is more complex if consider the postion information).
+    It shows a key concept:  which object manage the placement of a shape?
+    Game?
+Game seems is not the right object.
+    Add a new object: Placement.
+It is not the object move.
+Placement can move.
+    Add a UT for shape placement
+    Now change the Shape in Game to a placement.